CaptainCrowbar/crow/docs/flexible-map.md

 (two argument) version of each function returns a set of the same type as its first argument; the second (three argument) version writes the result into its third argument (discarding any existing content).
-In all cases any combination of set-like types is supported, and aliasing between any arguments is allowed.
+In all cases any combination of set-like types is supported, and aliasing between any or all arguments is allowed.

 Complexity is _O(n<sup>2</sup>)_ if both input arguments are linear sets,